-19. When asked why the unevolved cannot be perceived, why does it not show movement which would make it perceivable, Kapila replied :
+19. When asked why the unevolved cannot be perceived, why does it not show movement which would make it perceivable, Kapila replied:

 20. "It may be due to various causes.
-It may be that its fine nature makes it imperceptible, just as other things of whose existence there is no doubt, cannot be perceived; or because of their too great a distance or proximity; or through the intervention of a third object, or through admixture with similar matter; or through the presence of some more powerful sensation, or the blindness or other defect of the senses or the mind of the observer."
+It may be that its fine nature makes, it imperceptible, just as other things of whose existence there is no doubt, cannot be perceived; or because of their too great a distance or proximity; or through the intervention of a third object; or through admixture with similar matter; or through the presence of some more powerful sensation; or the blindness or other defect of the senses or the mind of the observer."

-21. When asked: "What then is the source of the universe?
+21. When asked, "What then is the source of the universe?
 What makes the difference between the evolved and unevolved part of the universe?

-22. Kapila's reply was: 'Things that have evolved have a cause and the things that have not evolved have also a cause.
-But the source of both is uncaused and independent.'
+22. Kapila's reply was: "Things that have evolved have a cause, and the things that have not evolved have also a cause.
+But the source of both is uncaused and independent.

-23. "The things that have evolved are many in number and limited in space and name.
+23. "The things that have evolved are many in number, and limited in space and name.
 The source is one, eternal and all-pervasive.
-The things evolved
+The things evolved have activities and parts; the source is imminent in all, but has neither activities nor parts."

-24. Kapila argued that the process of development of the unevolved is through the activities of three constituents of which it is made up, Sattva, Rajas and Tamas.
+24. Kapila argued that the process of development of the unevolved is through the activities of three constituents of which it is made up, Sattva, Rajas, and Tamas.
 These are called three Gunas.

-25. The first of the constituents, or factors, corresponds to what we call as light in nature, which reveals, which causes pleasure to men; the second is that impels and moves, what produces activity; the third is what is heavy and puts under restraint, what produces the state of indifference or inactivity.
+25. The first of the constituents, or factors, corresponds to what we call as light in nature, which reveals, which causes pleasure to men; the second is that [=what] impels and moves, what produces activity; the third is what is heavy and puts under restraint, what produces the state of indifference or inactivity.

-26. The three constituents act essentially in close relation, they overpower and support one another and intermingle with one another.
-They are like the constituents of a lamp, the flame, the oil and wick.
+26. The three constituents act essentially in close relation; they overpower and support one another, and intermingle with one another.
+They are like the constituents of a lamp, the flame, the oil, and wick.